Highlight

 In Kathmandu, you will be accommodated in a hotel.
 We use different hotels depending on availability.
 The two preferred hotels are:

-Hotel Ramada: Located in the heart of Thamel, this hotel is ideal for walking the bustling streets of Kathmandu.
+• Hotel Himalayan Suit: Located in the heart of Thamel, this hotel is ideal for walking the bustling streets of Kathmandu.
 The spacious rooms all have a bathroom, air conditioning, and Wi-Fi.
 A fully equipped and active dining room is available for all meals, and the breakfast buffet offers a wide choice of foods.
 The hotel offers currency exchange, laundry services, and luggage storage.

 Here is a typical one-day menu: